Go on to Part Five

 opened

 for Foghat before 1,790 fans.
-In comments made the day before with a couple
+In

-he was proved right.
-Giant was heavily
+that this pairing would not be ideal and he was proved right.
+Giant was heavily booed at this gig by the

-booed at this gig by the relatively small number of people who even bothered to
+relatively small number of people who even bothered to watch them.
+When first addressing the crowd, Derek asked

-with his violin, directed towards the audience.
+directed towards the audience.
+A

-A tape of the show exists as does a bit of the soundcheck.
+tape of the show exists as does a bit of the soundcheck.
 During this soundcheck, the band can be heard

 in a bluesy jam, as well as running through an instrumental version of Cogs In Cogs.